Music Foundation Model as Generic Booster for Music Downstream Tasks: Introduction

 Several multi-task models have been proposed as potential music foundation models~\citep{li2023jen1, yang2023uniaudio, copet2023musicgen, agostinelli2023musiclm}.
 However, this approach necessitates the inclusion of the desired tasks during the training phase.
 A notable strategy to overcome this limitation is to inject features extracted from a pre-trained large-scale model into smaller back-end models for downstream tasks that were not seen during training.
 This ensemble approach, which combines a large-scale model with various smaller models, can effectively function as a music foundation model.
 The codified audio language modeling (CALM) framework proposed by~\citet{CastellonDL21calm} is the first work in this direction, utilizing the intermediate representations from Jukebox~\citep{dhariwal2020jukebox} to tackle music information retrieval (MIR) tasks, covering most music understanding tasks.
 Beyond MIR,\citet{donahue2022} leveraged representations from Jukebox for melody transcription.
 Other studies have followed this approach to address time-invariant MIR tasks using the latest generative models based on residual quantized variational Autoencoders (RQ-VAEs)~\citep{zeghidour2022soundstream, defossez2023encodec}, enhancing the state-of-the-art (SOTA).
 However, these applications remain limited to music understanding tasks. \citet{li2023mert} expanded the focus to include music source separation, a generative task, but encountered instability issues during training.
 The performance of this extension does not yet match that of the baselines mentioned by~\citet{mitsufuji2022music}.
 An extensive overview of related work can be found in Appendix~\ref{sec:app_related_works}.

-We extended the methodology from MIR tasks to generic music downstream tasks and hypothesize that the representation structure of foundation models is crucial in this case.
+We extended the methodology from MIR tasks to generic music downstream tasks.
+To address both understanding and generative tasks, we focus on a tokenization-based generative modeling approach, which is directly analogous to foundation models in the natural language processing field.
+Furthermore, We hypothesize that the representation structure of foundation models is crucial in this context.
 Specifically, we propose that hierarchical representations, which divide information of varying granularity into different levels of embedding, are expected to provide efficient information hierarchy for all downstream tasks including both understanding and generative tasks.
 We empirically verify this hypothesis in Section~\ref{sec:experiments}.
 In contrast, music foundation models that have been applied to boost music downstream tasks do not have such a hierarchical structure.
 For example, Jukebox~\citep{CastellonDL21calm,donahue2022} is trained to have multi-level representation inspired from hierarchical latent representation~\citep{razavi2019generating}; however, each level is independently trained.
 RQ-VAEs~\citep{yang2023uniaudio,li2023mert} learn factorized representation that has a self-organized coarse-to-fine structure, however, they are not hierarchical.